Najmul-Hasan-Sobuj/How-to-create-Laravel-9-multiple-Bulk-Mail/README.md

-## You

-how to send Laravel 8 multiple Bulk Mail where user select multi user and also send subject and messages
-## Captainsj😑
+## How to create Laravel-9 multiple Bulk Mail

 To send multiple bulk emails in Laravel 8, you can follow these steps: